Choquequirao is a little known Incan city in the south of Peru which may well have served as the final stronghold of the Incan civilisation.

 History of Choquequirao

-Similar in design and architecture to the far better known Machu Picchu, Choquequirao is almost devoid of tourist due to its isolated position, which makes it far more atmospheric and worth the effort it takes to get there.
+Similar in design and architecture to the far better known Machu Picchu, Choquequirao is almost devoid of tourists due to its isolated position, which makes it far more atmospheric and worth the effort it takes to get there.

 Built in the late 15th century by Incas, and expanded over the next century Choquequirao is believed to have served as an administrative hub for the region, as well as providing a local military centre.
 It’s believed to have been a kind of ‘check point’ or entrance to the Vilcabamba, and was a vital link between Cusco and the Amazon jungle.